MSUMBA-art/MSUMBA-art/README.md

 - 💬 Ask me about ...
 ANYTHING
 - 📫 How to reach me: ... email: msumba83@gmail.com or TEXT ME ON GITHUB THEN WE CAN TAKE IT FROM THERE
 - 😄 Pronouns: ...
 AJ
-- ⚡ Fun fact: ... <h1 style="color:red;">I AM A PEOPLES' PERSON, HARDWORKING AND MOTIVATED KIND OF BEING</h1>
+- ⚡ Fun fact: ... <h3>I AM A PEOPLES' PERSON, HARDWORKING AND MOTIVATED KIND OF BEING</h3>